 One place where a full-height backsplash works to your advantage is behind the stove with an under-mount microwave above the stove and beneath the cabinets.
 The height of the backsplash in this area might exceed standard heights, requiring a taller section of backsplash.
 Because cooking can be messy, the area behind the stove benefits from the easy-to-clean surface a backsplash provides.
 Even if you install a half-height backsplash in the rest of the kitchen, add a full-height one here.

 Backsplash materials can be the same as those on the countertop, such as tile, solid-surface granite, an engineered solid-surface product or a completely different material, depending on the look you want.
-Homeowners have also installed copper, pressed tin, pebbles, wood, colored glass and even real bricks -- but at a much reduced width.
-The material for the backsplash is a personal aesthetic, chosen for its durability and overall appearance.
+If you want the backsplash to be there but disappear, match it to the materials used in the countertop for a cohesive look, essentially extending the countertop to the backsplash.
+Homeowners have also installed copper, pressed tin, pebbles, wood, colored glass and even real bricks, but at a much reduced thickness.